 Meeting the Past Face to Face

-Falvey Library’s stacks hold far more books than any Villanova student will ever read in four years at the university nearly every subject area you could imagine, from literary criticism and historical analysis to cutting-edge scientific research, but even the newest books have their limits.
+Falvey Library’s stacks hold far more books than any Villanova student will ever read in four years at the university.
+The library’s collection covers nearly every subject area you could imagine, from literary criticism and historical analysis to cutting-edge scientific research, but even the newest books on its shelves have their limits.
 To what page should you turn if you truly want a hands-on experience with history?

-If you want to touch something that’s 4000 years old, visit Laura Bang, the Digital & Special Collections Curatorial Assistant at Falvey Library, and ask her about the Sumerian cuneiform tablet housed in the secluded shelves of Special Collections.
+If you want to touch something that’s 4,000 years old, visit Laura Bang, the Digital & Special Collections Curatorial Assistant at Falvey Library, and ask her about the Sumerian cuneiform tablet housed in the secluded shelves of Special Collections.
 While the red clay tablet, only a few inches long and cracked from previous centuries’ mishandlings, seems like a mystery from the past waiting to be solved, Bang says that its contents describe the tax record on a goat or a cow.

 “Everything goes away except for your taxes,” Bang says, as she moves on to explain a number of items that, like the tablet, seemed to have defied the currents of mainstream history by surviving into the modern day, bruised and beaten but still capable of providing unique and important insight into the past.